 Research suggests that vigorous or strenuous exercise is associated with decreases in common behaviours including hyperactivity, aggression, self-injury, and destructiveness.

 Vigorous exercise means a 20-minute + aerobic workout, 3 to 4 days a week.
-Research also suggests that increased aerobic exercise can decrease the frequency of negative, self-stimulating behaviours that are common among people with with people on the Spectrum, or those with additional needs.
+Research also suggests that increased aerobic exercise can decrease the frequency of negative, self-stimulating behaviours that can be common among children and teenagers on the Autism Spectrum, or those with additional needs.

-Behaviours such as body rocking, spinning, head nodding, hand flapping, object tapping and light gazing have been shown to interfere with positive social behaviours and learning.
-These behaviours can be controlled by the use of exercise.
+Behaviours such as body rocking, spinning, head nodding, hand flapping, object tapping and light gazing can interfere with positive social behaviours and learning.
+These behaviours may be minimized by the use of exercise.

 Additionally, exercise can discourage aggressive and self-harming behaviours while improving attention span.